Large Language Models for Math Education in Low-Resource Languages: A Study in Sinhala and Tamil: Methodology

 \subsection{Dataset Construction}

 Rather than translating existing benchmarks, we write each problem natively in all three languages.
-This avoids translation artifacts that mix language ability with translation quality~\cite{shilanguage2023}.
-We use culturally appropriate contexts (i.e., local currencies, familiar items) and natural phrasing, including script-specific number representations.
-Semantic equivalence across language versions is verified by an independent reviewer, without requiring word-for-word correspondence.
+This avoids translation artifacts that mix language ability with translation quality~\cite{shi2023language}.
+Semantic equivalence across language versions is properly verified, without requiring word-for-word correspondence.
+This approach also preserves naturally occurring language use, ensuring that problems reflect how students actually encounter mathematics in their native language contexts.
 The final dataset has 25 problems per type per language, totaling $6 \times 25 \times 3 = 450$ instances.